-History of the Urdang Medal: Prior to 2021, the George Urdang Medal is awarded for an original and scholarly publication, or a single series of interrelated publications, appearing anywhere in the world and pertaining primarily to historical or historico-social aspects of pharmacy (including the history of the material medica).
-Evaluation is based on the competence of the research and on the skill of interpretation and presentation.
+History of the Urdang Medal: Prior to 2021, the George Urdang Medal was awarded for an original and scholarly publication, or a single series of interrelated publications, appearing anywhere in the world and pertaining primarily to historical or historico-social aspects of pharmacy (including the history of the material medica).
+Evaluation was based on the competence of the research and on the skill of interpretation and presentation.
 AIHP’s Board of Directors adopted the current protocol for the George Urdang Medal in August 2020.

 Brief Biography of George Urdang